redoste/redoste.xyz/content/posts/20200421-wii-sports-modding-1.md

 # III - Adding a custom debug output

 While working on custom maps, the game crashed, a lot.
-So to understand why it crashed I generaly enabled the Dolphin debugger and followed the backtrace, looking at what function it correspond in Ghidra.
+So to understand why it crashed I generally enabled the Dolphin debugger and followed the backtrace, looking at what functions it corresponds in Ghidra.
 A lot of this crashes where due to failed `assert`s and the `assert`s called `print_serial` before calling `crash`.
-This `print_serial` just seems to backup some registers to locals before returing.
+This `print_serial` just seems to backup some registers to locals before returning.
 I think they removed the debug output in the final release.

 ```asm
 print_serial